Agwu-Monica/movie-app-deployment/README.md

 kubectl get rs

-download openlens/freelens and confirm in openlens/freelens
+## Download openlens/freelens and confirm in openlens/freelens
 open the pod you created go down you will see forward click on it and add the  pod number   you will see welcome to nginx

-SCALE YOUR REPLICASET
+## SCALE YOUR REPLICASET
 First check current ReplicaSet: kubectl get rs